Isamu Oguni President and CEO

 Our group, which has an open and flat culture and respects diversity, is increasing the number of its subsidiaries in Japan and overseas and expanding its business scale.
-Amid these circumstances, in 2016, we transitioned from being a company with auditors to a company with an audit and supervisory committee to improve management transparency, maintain a management system that involves fair and prompt decision-making, and strengthen management monitoring.
+Amid these circumstances, in 2016, we transitioned from being a company with a board of auditors to a company with an audit and supervisory committee to improve management transparency, maintain a management system that involves fair and prompt decision-making, and strengthen management monitoring.

 We will continue to build a corporate governance system that further emphasizes diversity.

 Q. Could you please tell us about the key points of the medium-term management plan 2024.

 Under the Group philosophy of " We aim to become a corporate group full of venture spirit!" we are currently implementing the three-year "Medium-Term Management Plan 2024," starting with the fiscal year ending December 31, 2022, with the goal of achieving "operating income of 10 billion yen or more and an operating margin of 15%" by 2025.

 As strategies to achieve the plan, we have set forth three arrows: "growth of existing businesses," "growth of M&A targets," and "synergy with M&A targets.